-5.12.2 Standing Committee on Academic and Student Conduct Appeals:
+5.12.1.
+Standing Committee on Academic and Student Conduct Appeals

-Purpose and Functions: The Standing Committee on Academic and Student Conduct Appeals (the "Standing Committee") is the final appeal body for students contesting decisions made by University/School decision makers.
+The Standing Committee on Academic and Student Conduct Appeals (the "Standing Committee") is the final appeal body for students contesting decisions made by University decision makers.
 Policies governing decisions that might be appealed include harassment and discrimination, anti-violence, substance abuse, credit transfer, leaves of absence, advanced standing, withdrawal from a course or program, grading, academic integrity and honesty, professional suitability and ethics, academic standing (including probation), and academic dismissal.
 Because appeals can come only from students, the Standing Committee does not hear requests for reconsideration of decisions relating to admission to academic programs.

-Terms of Reference for the Standing Committee on Academic and Student Conduct Appeals are developed and maintained by the Provost's Academic Cabinet and are available from the Office of Student Rights and Responsibilities or the Registrar's Office and can be downloaded at https://myyu.ca/osrr/ or Yorkville University: Resources.
+Terms of Reference for the Standing Committee on Academic and Student Conduct Appeals are developed and maintained by the Provost's Academic Cabinet and are available from the Office of Student Rights and Responsibilities or the Registrar's Office, and can be downloaded at Office of Student Rights & Responsibilities or Yorkville University: Resources.

-5.13 Institutional Closure
+5.13.
+Institutional Closure

-In the unlikely event that the University is required to end a program due to business related or other reasons, students would not suffer financially and would be able to finish their studies with Yorkville University or would receive assistance with transferring to another program or institution.
-The University would assure the continued availability of student records and transcripts relating to the programs and would make efforts to minimize any negative impact upon the students' studies.
+In the unlikely event that the University is required to end a program, students will not suffer financially and will be able to finish their studies with Yorkville University or will receive assistance with transferring to another program or institution.
+The University would assure the continued availability of student records and transcripts relating to the programs and would make efforts to minimize any negative impact upon students' studies.

-5.14 Rules and Enrollment Conditions
+5.14.
+Rules and Enrolment Conditions

-Yorkville is not responsible for loss, theft or damage of personal property or students work.
-This includes work that may be damaged as a result of faculty equipment.
+Yorkville is not responsible for loss, theft, or damage of personal property or students' work.
+This includes work that may be damaged as a result of faulty equipment.
 Students are responsible for reading this Academic Calendar and knowing and following policies and procedures described herein.

-5.15 Student ID
+5.15.
+Student ID